 Hypersensitivity (ie. allergy) has been known to occur, in which case discontinue use.
 Methemoglobinemia has been reported on rare occasions following an accidental overdose of potassium nitrate; intravenous methylene blue is the specific therapy for this condition.
-Do not use if you have an allergy.
+This product contains corn derived ingredients, do not use if you have an allergy.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.

 Non-medical Ingredients: Potassium nitrate (202 mg), sodium alginate, microcrystalline cellulose, silicon dioxide, sodium stearyl fumarate, maltodextrin, calcium carbonate, calcium chloride, hydrochloric acid and sodium hydroxide.